Tggl/tggl-sdk-specs/classes/reporting.md

 It is up to you to implement the best way to send the report based on your language, ideally without blocking the main thread (in the background) and without the user having to do anything manually.

 ## API call documentation
 Everything you need to know about the API call that sends the report is documented [here](https://tggl.io/developers/api-reference/reporting).
+Note that the JS implementation has a `mergeReport` method that should not be implemented.

 ## Reference JS implementation
 You can copy the JS implementation available [here](https://github.com/Tggl/js-tggl-client/blob/master/src/TgglReporting.ts).